Software-defined networking: Architectural components

+SDN control plane

 The implementation of the SDN control plane can follow a centralized, hierarchical, or decentralized design.
-Initial SDN control plane proposals focused on a centralized solution, where a single control entity has a global view of the network.
+Initial SDN control plane proposals focused on a centralized solution, where a single control entity had a global view of the network.
 While this simplifies the implementation of the control logic, it has scalability limitations as the size and dynamics of the network increase.
-To overcome these limitations, several approaches have been proposed in the literature that fall into two categories, hierarchical and fully distributed approaches.
-In hierarchical solutions, distributed controllers operate on a partitioned network view, while decisions that require network-wide knowledge are taken by a logically centralized root controller.
+To overcome these limitations, hierarchical and distributed approaches have been proposed.
+In hierarchical solutions, controllers operate on a partitioned network view, while decisions that require network-wide knowledge are taken by a logically centralized root controller.
 In distributed approaches, controllers operate on their local view or they may exchange synchronization messages to enhance their knowledge.
 Distributed solutions are more suitable for supporting adaptive SDN applications.